portraits

 But for commercial portrait photographers, when the subject looks at their proofs and chooses their favourite picture then it’s the subject’s opinion that matters most.

-When a viewer looks at the finished portrait, it’s the viewer’s opinion that matters most.
+When a viewer looks at a finished portrait, it’s the viewer’s opinion that matters most.
 The viewer gets the last word.

 This is why, for a commercial portrait such as a business portrait, the first two opinions have to work together to help positively influence the third and final opinion.
 A business portrait has to be done with care to create the desired response in the mind of the viewer.